carolina5massena/Integrative-RNA-Seq-and-Co-expression-Analyses-Uncover-Confident-sRNA/README.md

 ## Overview

-This repository provides a complete computational framework to identify and prioritize biologically consistent sRNA–mRNA regulatory interactions by integrating:
+This repository provides a framework to identify and prioritize biologically consistent sRNA–mRNA regulatory interactions by integrating:

 - Genomic position classification
 - Co-expression network analysis (WGCNA)